IDNI/tau-lang/README.md

 Section), `sym` stands for a symbol, `offset` stands for an offset and `capture` stands for a capture/variable.

-Examples of recursive relations are:
+Examples of recurrence relations are:

 ```
 g[0](Y) := 1.